-In the last few weeks, as hospitality and non-essential retail has been opening up, there has been a high demand for staff in those sectors.
+In the last few months, as hospitality and non-essential retail have been opening up, there has been a high demand for staff in those sectors.

-In fact it has been reported that 9 in 10 hospitality bosses expect to face shortages this year, due to a couple of things; firstly a lot of EU workers have left the UK and returned to home countries during the pandemic, and secondly while the hospitality industry was shut for the majority of the last 12 months, workers have found roles in other industries.
+In fact, it has been reported that 9 in 10 hospitality bosses expect to face shortages this year, due to a couple of things;

 If you are looking for a new role and are undecided whether you should look to care or retail/hospitality, we have listed a few reasons why we think care is the better option.
 Call us biased, but we know we’re on the money with this one.